 This ensures that whether your customers choose to engage with you via live chat, or decide to call-in via phone, they always get the same consistent answers – and by that extension, the same high-quality support.

-A well-documented and organized knowledge base takes all of the knowledge living in those spaces and makes it accessible and searchable to all support agents.
+A well-documented and organized knowledge base integration takes all of the knowledge living in those spaces and makes it accessible and searchable to all support agents.
 No more desperate runs trying to chase down an expert as they try to answer customer queries.
-A powerful knowledge repository can reclaim up to a full work day for all of your employees.
+A powerful knowledge repository can reclaim up to a full workday for all of your employees.

 It’s a known fact that live chat support is way more cost-effective than phone support.
 With the added advantage of a knowledge base, live chat operators are able to resolve queries a lot quicker and hence able to resolve more tickets in a smaller amount of time.
 This helps in greatly reducing costs.

-Another way a live chat and knowledge base integration helps reduce costs is through decreased employee training costs.
+Another way live chat knowledge base integration helps to reduce costs is through decreased employee training costs.
 The service staff can become more skilled more quickly through the use of a central knowledge base that can serve as a self-learning tool for your chat support agents reducing the need to employ personnel or expensive training programs to get them up to speed.

 ✔️ Improves Job Satisfaction

 Being able to solve more challenging questions on a regular basis provides more job satisfaction to your support agents and presents them with more opportunities for growing their skills.
 (Businesses need to ensure that any necessary training is available to help staff with this.)